abdullah2202/oanda_python_notifier/README.md

 ```

 ## How to Add a New Strategy
 This project is designed to be easily extendable.
-The base class now automatically handles the `instrument` and `timeframe` you pass to it.
+The base class automatically handles the `instrument` and `timeframe` you pass to it.

 ### Step 1: Create the Strategy Class
 Open the relevant strategy file (e.g., `src/strategies.py` or a dedicated file like `src/my_strategy.py`) and add a new class that inherits from `Strategy`.